edgio-docs/edgio-docs/src/guides/security/bot_rules.md

                 **Example:** `MyCustomHeader: True`

-        -   Perform the following steps to set up a reCAPTCHA:
+        -   **reCAPTCHA:** Perform the following steps to set up a reCAPTCHA:

             1. Set the **Rule Action** option to the enforcement action that will be applied when a client's reCAPTCHA score falls below an acceptable level.
             2. From the **Action Status** option, determine the HTTP status code for the response provided to clients that are being served the reCAPTCHA.